 Preheat oven to 350 degrees.

-Cream together the butter and sugar on medium speed for a few minutes until the mixture is light and fluffy.
-Add the egg and vanilla and mix a bit more.
+until the mixture is light and fluffy.
+Add the egg and vanilla and mix a

-Sift the flour, baking soda, No salt and cinnamon into a bowl.
-Pour in the flour mixture and run the mixer on low, just to work it in.
-Stir in the oats and raisins with a spoon.
+bowl.
+Pour in the flour mixture and run the mixer on low, just to work

 Scoop out tablespoon-sized balls of dough onto parchment-paper-lined or Silpat covered cookie sheets about 2 inches apart.